Montgomery Blair High School: Communication Arts Program

-The Communication Arts Program (CAP) at was established at Blair soon after the Magnet, in 1988.
+Another magnet program, the Communication Arts Program (CAP), was established at Blair in 1988.
 It strives to provide a comprehensive educational approach to the humanities by offering accelerated, interdisciplinary courses in English, social studies, and media for participating students.
-CAP is open to students in the Downcounty Consortium and admission is competitive by application and testing.
+CAP is open to students in the Downcounty Consortium and admission is competitive by application including a short essay.

 CAP offers courses in drama, photography, video production, history, government, English literature, writing composition, journalism and research.
 The number of CAP classes decreases by year, until students only complete one CAP class in 12th grade.
+Freshmen and sophomores are sorted into cohorts with which they will attend all of their CAP classes.
 The curriculum frequently builds off of existing Advanced Placement courses but uses the program's resources to add interdisciplinary experiences, such as a simulated presidential election that occurs over the course of a week at end of 10th grade, in which some students serve as candidates and others as campaign staff and reporters.
 CAP students also maintain portfolios of their work throughout the four years, which must include independent and service-based projects done outside of school.
 In 12th grade, they must successfully defend the portfolio's contents to a faculty committee in order to complete the program and graduate with a CAP Diploma.